whitecollaralgos/Algoways/docs/websocket.md

 ## 1. System Overview

-The OpenAlgo WebSocket Proxy is a scalable, broker-agnostic system that connects to various broker WebSocket APIs and provides a unified interface for clients to access real-time market data.
+The AlgoWays WebSocket Proxy is a scalable, broker-agnostic system that connects to various broker WebSocket APIs and provides a unified interface for clients to access real-time market data.
 Angel Broking is used as the pilot implementation, with the architecture designed to support 20+ brokers through a factory pattern.
 The system uses a publish-subscribe pattern with ZeroMQ as the message broker to efficiently distribute data to multiple consumers.
 The implementation is cross-platform compatible, with specific optimizations for Windows environments.

 ```
 ┌─────────────┐     ┌───────────────┐     ┌─────────────┐     ┌─────────────────┐